fvwmorg/fvwm3/dev-docs/NEW-COMMANDS.md

 A desktop is attached to a screen.
 These are viewports into a monitor, of which there could be many.
 Desktops are containers which hold windows.
-Desktops are separate from each atrached screen, although it would be possible to have one "global" desktop which operated across all screens.
+Desktops are separate from each attached screen, although it would be possible to have one "global" desktop which operated across all screens.

-Desktos are linear in their arrangement.
+Desktops are linear in their arrangement.
 There is no concept of pages within a desktop (as there is with FVWM2).

 Desktops can be named -- and since desktops are unique per screen, desktops